venkatbiyyapu/Text-Classfication-AGNews-Dataset/README.md

 ## Dataset

-The AGNews dataset contains news articles categorized into four classes:
+The AGNews dataset(train and test) are provided and contains news articles categorized into four classes:
 - World
 - Sports
 - Business